 Powder to the people!
 Al Pacino bellows and snorts his way to celluloid immortality as Tony Montana, the Cuban druglord who takes control of Florida... but loses control of himself.
-Brian De Palma conducts the symphony of bloodshed with operatic overkill while Michelle Pfeiffer's coke-addled wife looks on as Tony introduces everyone to his "leedle friends".
+Director Brian De Palma conducts the symphony of bloodshed with operatic overkill while Michelle Pfeiffer's cocaine-addled wife looks on as Tony introduces everyone to his "leedle friends".

 Brian De Palma